chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 ![](images/apim3.png)

-Fill in the details and paste in your Open API specification from the Azure Kubernetes Service where your App Servicd is running
+Fill in the details and paste in your Open API specification from the Azure Kubernetes Service where your App Service is running

 You can use the following URL https://petstore.swagger.io/v2/swagger.json if you would like